 The medical service trips provide opportunities for you to put the osteopathic principles into practice and to give of yourself in drastically underserved areas in need of your services and expertise.
 In addition to practicing your medical Spanish, you expose more people to the value of osteopathic manipulative medicine and can teach them how to better their personal health for the future.

-Every year, you have the opportunity to provide osteopathic manipulative treatment (OMT) for Maine Marathon participants.
-With the support of OMM faculty, you will practice osteopathic manipulative medicine (OMM) through a real-life application of your classroom experience.
-The hands-on experience allows you to fine tune your technical skills, exercise your professionalism, and, at the same time, build rapport with the local community.
+Every year, you have the opportunity to provide osteopathic manipulative treatment for Maine Marathon participants.
+With the support of OMM faculty, you will practice osteopathic manipulative medicine (through a real-life application of your classroom experience.
+The hands-on experience allows you to fine-tune your technical skills, exercise your professionalism, and, at the same time, build rapport with the local community.

-To give back to their communities and positively impact our world, many UNE COM Clubs and Organizations raise money for local and national non-profits and charities.
+To give back to their communities and positively impact our world, many of our clubs and organizations raise money for local and national non-profits and charities.
 Some of these have included: Baton Rouge Flood, Hands Together (Student Emergency Fund), National Cervical Cancer Coalition, Camp Sunshine, Dysautonomia International, Multiple Sclerosis Foundation, Children’s Miracle Network, Covenant House, Toys for Tots, Gosnell Memorial Hospice Home, York County Homeless Shelter, the Movember Foundation, Goodwill, American Heart Association, Autism Society, Ronald McDonald House, the Food Pantry, and more.

 The Student Government Association (SGA) sends out weekly announcements regarding upcoming volunteer opportunities.
 Individual clubs and organizations will also advertise and provide sign-ups for other volunteer possibilities.